 An oral health examination by a dentist providing care for infants and young children 6 months after the first tooth erupts or by 12 months of age establishes the child’s dental home and an opportunity to implement preventative dental health habits that meet each child’s unique needs and keep the child free from dental or oral disease.

-The 2015 AAPD reaffirmation of its 2004 revision of its policy on the dental home expects the dental home to provide:
+The 2018 revision of its policy on the dental home expects the dental home to provide:

 This policy presents a great opportunity to prevent dental disease in the youngest population.
 However, the success of the policy is dependent upon whether general dentists and pediatric dentists are accepting of infant patients and welcome infant referrals from pediatricians.